 I suspect something like this is happening:

 It was a conundrum.
 She had only just become aware of the screen and that there was someone on the other side determining her destiny.
 What right had the author to dictate her fate?
 That she could die in 1952?
 It wasn’t fair and it wasn’t right.
-But, other than Ethan saving her (and he’d disappeared) what could she do about it?
-No, she had to save herself.
+But, other than Ethan possibly saving her, what could she do about it?
+She had to save herself.

 Chloe reached out and touched the screen.
 She thought it might have been electrified but it was cool to the touch.
 She placed both hands on the shimmering surface and to her astonishment they went through the iridescence.
 She stumbled forward and found herself in another realm.